weld/weld-vertx/README.md

 [![Travis CI Build Status](https://img.shields.io/travis/weld/weld-vertx/master.svg)](https://travis-ci.org/weld/weld-vertx)

 The primary purpose of `weld-vertx` is to bring the CDI programming model into the Vert.x ecosystem, i.e. to extend the Vert.x tool-kit for building reactive applications on the JVM.

-Right now, there are two artifacts available - `weld-vertx-core` and `weld-vertx-web`.
+Right now, there are two artifacts available:

+- `weld-vertx-core`
+- `weld-vertx-web`

 ## weld-vertx-core